SoundScapeRenderer/ssr/doc/manual/operation.rst

   -----------------------------------------------------------------
   ...

-If not, check that JACK all MacPort packages mentioned above are installed.
+If not, check that JACK and all MacPort packages mentioned above are installed.
 If everything looks OK, continue with::

   make